Japanese makeup is an ancient method of enhancing beauty. It is believed that evidence already existed since 3000 BC in Egypt.

 Idol Style is a technique used to make the appearance more childlike, so it works ideally if the young woman is under twenty years old or if she is older than she looks younger than her actual age.

-Idols are quite popular in Japan, they are usually young high school girls who are famous for singing, dancing or appearing on television.
-We recommend reading our article on japan idols.
+Idols are quite popular in Japan, usually being young schoolgirls who become famous for singing, dancing, or appearing on television.
+We recommend reading our article about Idols do Japão.

 5 - Anime eyes